-The Information Security Program also requires OICR to undertake comprehensive and organizationwide threat and risk assessments of all information security assets, including PHI, as well as appropriate project specific threat and risk assessments.
+The Information Security Program also requires OICR to undertake comprehensive and organization-wide threat and risk assessments of all information security assets, including PHI, as well as appropriate project specific threat and risk assessments.
 It also establishes and documents a methodology for identifying, assessing and remediating threats and risks and for prioritizing all threats and risks identified for remedial action.

 The Information Security Program establishes a comprehensive information security program that implements administrative, technical and physical security controls that are consistent with established industry standards and practices.
 The Information Security Program effectively addresses the threats and risks identified and is amenable to independent verification and consistent with established security frameworks and control objectives.
-The security policies and procedures specify that responsibility for the development and implementation of the security program rests with the Information Security Program and in respect of implementation of the administrative, technical and physical safeguards are also addressed.
+The security policies and procedures specify that responsibility for the development and implementation of the security program rests with the Information Security Officer of OICR.
+The duties and responsibilities of agents in respect of the information security program and in respect of implementation of the administrative, technical and physical safeguards are also addressed.

-OICR's security policy requires the Information Security Program to consist of the following control objectives and security policies, procedures and practices:
+OICR's Information Security Program consists of the following control objectives and security policies, procedures and practices:

-- A security governance framework for the implementation of the information security program, including security training and awareness; - Policies and procedures for the ongoing review of the security policies, procedures and practices implemented; - Policies and procedures for ensuring the physical security of the premises;
+- A security governance framework for the implementation of the information security program, including security training and awareness; - Policies and procedures for the ongoing review of the security policies, procedures and practices implemented; - Policies and procedures for ensuring the physical security of the premises; - Policies and procedures for the secure retention, transfer and disposal of records of personal health information, including policies and procedures related to mobile devices, remote access and security of data at rest; - Policies and procedures to establish access control and authorization including business requirements, user access management, user responsibilities, network access control, operating system access control and application and information access control; - Policies and procedures for information systems acquisition, development and maintenance including the security requirements of information systems, correct processing in applications, cryptographic controls, security of system files, security in development and support procedures and technical vulnerability management;

-- Policies and procedures for the secure retention, transfer and disposal of records of personal health information, including policies and procedures related to mobile devices, remote access and security of data at rest; - Policies and procedures to establish access control and authorization including business requirements, user access management, user responsibilities, network access control, operating system access control and application and information access control; - Policies and procedures for information systems acquisition, development and maintenance including the security requirements of information systems, correct processing in applications, cryptographic controls, security of system files, security in development and support procedures and technical vulnerability management; - Policies and procedures for monitoring, including policies and procedures for maintaining and reviewing system control and audit logs and security audits; - Policies and procedures for network security management, including patch management and change management; - Policies and procedures related to the acceptable use of information technology; - Policies and procedures for back-up and recovery; - Policies and procedures for information security breach management; and - Policies and procedures to establish protection against malicious and mobile code.
+- Policies and procedures for monitoring, including policies and procedures for maintaining and reviewing system control and audit logs and security audits; - Policies and procedures for network security management, including patch management and change management; - Policies and procedures related to the acceptable use of information technology; - Policies and procedures for back-up and recovery; - Policies and procedures for information security breach management; - Policies and procedures for a security audit; and - Policies and procedures to establish protection against malicious and mobile code.